smartin015/l2_makerspace/infra/ros/sim/README.md

 In order to do this, we must synchronize between the running Webots simulation and Godot.
 For a first attempt, we'll ensure that the [world file](https://cyberbotics.com/doc/reference/webots-world-files) for each running simulation is also loaded into VR, and that all joint states and movable entity positions are published to a ROS topic that the VR server can read.

-These topics wlil be namespaced to the world to prevent collisions with other simulations.
+These topics will be namespaced to the world to prevent collisions with other simulations.

+### Dynamic environments

+Future dynamic environments (where Webots nodes are created and removed) are possible with a Supervisor node and [reflection calls](https://cyberbotics.com/doc/reference/supervisor?tab-language=python#wb_supervisor_field_get_mf_node), but this is significant added complexity and will be followup work.